garethltm/obsibrain/COMPSCI367 - Artificial Intelligence/week02/constraint(s).md

-- some sort of limitation
+- some sort of limitation/rules

 ## Types of Constraints
 ### Hard Constraints